 Hauling hazardous material can also significantly bump up your wages.
 These positions generally pay more because it's not only more dangerous than moving around dry goods, but it also requires special certifications that can be tedious or costly to acquire.
 Still, if you put in the effort to get those certifications, these types of truck driving jobs will pay well and may not send you all over the country.

 Many high paying trucking jobs are offered to Owner Operators.
 These jobs allow you to work independently, set your own schedule and own your truck and equipment.
 In some cases, you may have to set up your own contracts, and you are accountable for running the business as well as driving your truck, but it can be very rewarding and lucrative work.

-There are several advantages to taking the really high paying truck driving jobs, besides the obvious increase in your paycheck.
+There are several advantages to taking the highest paying truck driving jobs, besides the obvious increase in your paycheck.

-There are a number of high paying trucking jobs available, though it is not always clear how somebody goes about actually getting into those positions.
+With the driver shortage continuing to grow, there are several high paying trucking jobs available if you know how to find them.
 Truck driving jobs are not easy to get unless you know what you're doing, so it is particularly important to understand the industry and know what to expect before jumping in.
-However, once you understand how trucking companies operate, how scheduling works, and what you need to do in order to get the most out of this great opportunity, you too can start landing jobs that pay you handsomely.
+However, once you understand how trucking companies operate, how scheduling works, and what you need to do to get the most out of this great opportunity, you can start applying for trucking jobs and land a perfect fit.